BrandonBoone/brandonboone.github.io/_posts/2014-04-30-anti-process.md

 title: The Anti-Process
 ---

-Let me introduce you to the Anti-Process.
+###Let me introduce you to the Anti-Process.

 ![AntiProcess](/images/AntiProcess.png)

-At its most base definition it would be, "Any process that cycles from adherence to dismissal based on enforcement convenience."
+At its most base definition it would be:

+>Any process that cycles from adherence to dismissal based on enforcement convenience.

 The wonderful joy of working with such a process is that at any moment, the rules of enforcement change.